yellow-hat-elminster/Eve-Of-War/README.md

 _Carnival and Nashkel Mines_

-- The probability of it snowing is increased to 50 percent (this is to represent Auril’s influence over the region).
+- The probability of it snowing is increased to 50 percent.

 **Werewolf Island Improvements**